sarahbeth-sanchini/DataSteward/README.md

 This data is extracted every day from the CRM database.
 The whole table is extracted to a file called crm_data.csv in the data lake and overwrites the previous version.

 Exercises

 1. Write a script [e.g. Python] to process the data into a CSV suitable for training the ML model described above.
 Be sure your output includes columns for the following:

 a.
 Market share (the target variable for the regression.
 Use the simplifying assumption that the data provided covers the entire market.

 b.
 The lagged X-month average of market share, where X is a parameterized integer.

--          Sales/(sum of sales of that month)

 c.
 The lagged X-month weighted sum of events, where X is a parameterized integer and the weights are a list of numbers with length X.

  2. Create a brief presentation with visualizations (e.g. Tableau or Powerpoint) on descriptive analytics addressing market share trend and distribution of activities over time.

  3. How could you enhance the dataset with publicly available data?
 Describe in one or two sentences, but do not implement.